 There are several stages, the location and distance of which may change each year.
 In 2019, Stage 1 was in the Mount Gambier Criterium (30 laps), stage 2 was the Blue Lake Road Race (10 laps), stage 3 was the Port MacDonnell Circuit Race (5 laps), stage 4 was the Naracoorte – Lucindale Criterium (30 laps), stage 5 was the Naracoorte Team Time Trial, stage 6 was the Casterton to Heywood Road Race, stage 7 was the Cape Bridgewater Road Race (4 laps), and stage 8 was the Portland Criterium (30 laps).

 All riders will be assigned two body numbers as well as a transponder and a frame plate.
 Feeding will only begin 50km after the start, and up to 20km.
-Feeding from the team vehicles will only be allowed with go-signal from the Chief Commissaire.
+Feeding on the team vehicles will only be allowed with a go-signal from the Chief Commissaire.